3. Affordable and accessible housing: In 2040, all Minneapolis residents will be able to afford and access quality housing throughout the city.

-These trends Throughout this document there are many references to Affordable Housing.
+Throughout this document there are many references to Affordable Housing.
 Affordable Housing is rental housing with rent and income restrictions (typically 60% of Area Median Income or below) or housing for homeownership with income restrictions (typically less than 80% of Area Median Income) as governed by local, state, and federal housing assistance programs.
 In comparison to Housing Affordability, which is access to homeownership or rental options based on housing price relative to household income.
-The loss of affordable housing units and changes in household income have resulted in a greater number of cost-burdened households – households in which more than 30% of household income goes toward housing mortgage or rental payments.
-Forty-nine percent of all households in Minneapolis are cost-burdened, but, similar to the change in household incomes, this is not equal across racial groups.
-Over 50% of black and American Indian households, and over 45% of American Indian and Hispanic households in Minneapolis are cost-burdened, whereas 1 in 3 white households are cost-burdened.
+The loss of affordable housing units and changes in household income have resulted in a greater number of cost-burdened households – households in which more than 30% of household income goes toward mortgage or rental payments.
+Forty-nine percent of all households in Minneapolis are cost-burdened, but this is not equal across racial groups.
+Over 50% of black households, and over 45% of American Indian and Hispanic households in Minneapolis are cost-burdened, whereas 1 in 3 white households are cost-burdened.

 Impact of Zoning

 Racial disparities persist in all aspects of housing.
 Until the 1960s, zoning regulations, racially discriminatory housing practices, and federal housing policies worked together to determine who could live in single-family houses in “desirable” neighborhoods.
 These determinations were based on race and have shaped the opportunities granted to multiple generations of Minneapolis residents.